how to get out of business debt

 When someone is in debt, what do they usually do?
 Well, they usually overwork themselves.

-While yes, by all means, it’s way easier said than done, you have to understand that it’s crucial for business owners to maintain a healthy work-life balance, even when dealing with debt.
+While yes, by all means, it’s way easier said than done, you must understand that business owners must maintain a healthy work-life balance, even when dealing with debt.

 Stress can take a toll on both mental and physical health, impacting decision-making and overall well-being.
 Schedule regular breaks, exercise, and make time for hobbies and family.